-Water-based cooling, e.g. concrete core temperature control, chilled ceilings, chilled beams, cold-water cooling coils: the seasonal performance factor results from the manufacturer's data sheet for an outdoor temperature of 35°C and a typical cold water temperature.
 With free cooling, for instance through borehole heat exchangers in cool, temperate climates, the pump power consumption must be verified and taken into account in the PHPP calculation.

-Separate dehumidifier: Information regarding the efficiency at 26.7 °C and 60% air humidity, as is common in the USA can be used directly after conversion from I/kWh into kWh/kWh (multiplied by 0.7 kWh/I).
-European data is often based on 30 °C/80% and is therefore unsuitable; such values can be converted to common boundary conditions by division by a factor of 1.4.
+Separate dehumidifier: Information regarding the efficiency at 26.7°C and 60°% air humidity, as is common in the USA can be used directly after conversion from I/kWh into kWh/kWh (multiplied by 0.7 kWh/I).
+European data is often based on 30°C/80°% and is therefore unsuitable; such values can be converted to common boundary conditions by division by a factor of 1.4.

-The Certifier will require further documentation proving that the cooling and dehumidification load calculated in PHPP can be covered by the existing technology.
-If the cooling and dehumidification functions are not separate, it will also be checked whether the sensible heat ratio (SHR) of the installed devices is sufficient for dehumidification in general.
+The Certifier will require further documentation proving that the cooling and dehumidification load calculated in PHPP can be covered by the existing building services.
+If the cooling and dehumidification modes are not separate, it will also be checked whether the sensible heat ratio (SHR) of the installed units is sufficient for dehumidification in general.